Skip to main content

 Severity: Warning.
 Default channels: Email and in app.

 A campaign's click through rate over the last 7 days fell to 70% or less of its own baseline from the previous 28 days.
-The comparison only runs if the recent 7 days had at least 1,000 impressions, so low volume campaigns do not trip the alert.
+The comparison only runs if the recent 7 days have at least 1,000 impressions, so low volume campaigns do not trip the alert.

 Default formula.
 CTR over the last 7 days is at most 70% of the baseline from the previous 28 days (days 8 through 35), AND impressions over the last 7 days are at least 1,000.